 Q: Once You Determine Which Community Aligns with Your Brand, Then What?

 Sai Koppala: The next step is to provide a gated, personalized offer that activates their sense of belonging.
-TIDAL, the music streaming service, recently launched a program giving high school students a 50% discount.
+TIDAL, the music streaming service, launched a program giving high school students a 50% discount.
 This offer creates an emotional connection between TIDAL and its key audience—young listeners eager to share music with others in their community.

 And the travel website CheapCaribbean.com ran a campaign offering 50 nurses free flights to a tropical destination, which was a great move because most nurses desperately need a vacation.
 Rewarding consumer communities with personalized offers that have meaning for them inspires great loyalty.

 Once you launch a personalized offer to a consumer community, you nurture them to deepen the relationship, for example by marketing to them with special offers throughout the year.

 Q: What Else Can Marketers Do To Harness the Power of Consumer Communities?